gustavo-cotrim/gustavo-cotrim/README.md

 ###

-<p align="left">My name is Gustavo Cotrim and I'm a Lead Business Analyst at Nubank, from São Paulo-Brazil.</p>
+<p align="left">My name is Gustavo Cotrim and I'm a Business Analytics Manager II at Nubank, from São Paulo-Brazil.</p>

 ###